BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Introduction

-3) For transfer learning, we propose a learnable graph network, with electrodes as nodes, is concurrently shared across multiple tasks.
-Task-specific node activation patterns are adaptively determined by corresponding input data format.
-Leveraging the robust temporal representations learned from electrode-conditioned pre-training, the electrode graph serves as a spatial supplement by integrating information from multiple electrodes.
+3) For transfer learning, we propose a learnable graph network with electrodes as nodes.
+It is concurrently shared across multiple tasks.
+Node activation patterns are adaptively determined by corresponding input task.
+Leveraging the robust temporal representations learned from autoregressive pre-training, the electrode graph serves as a spatial supplement by integrating information from multiple electrodes.
 The whole framework is designed with a progressive spatiotemporal decoupling.
-We collect data from 12 benchmarks for multi-task learning instead of traditional single-task fine-tuning.
-Interestingly, the tasks demonstrate a notable mutual enhancement.
-It establishes EEGPT as the \textbf{first generalist EEG model for multi-task compatibility and synergism}.
+We collect data from 12 benchmarks for joint learning instead of traditional single-task fine-tuning.
+These tasks achieves promising multi-task compatibility and synergism, making BrainGPT the first generalist EEG foundation model.

-Based on these designs, our contributions are summarized as follows: \begin{itemize} \item \textbf{Electrode-wise Modeling Strategy}.
-We introduce a novel electrode-wise strategy for EEG data integration, treating each electrode as a fundamental unit across various datasets.
-This approach enables uniform handling and scalability in data processing.
-Benefiting from this method, EEGPT can support up to 138 electrodes and their arbitrary combinations, offering flexibility and applicability far beyond existing models.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce an electrode-wise modeling strategy, enabling flexible and scalable integration of heterogeneous EEG data.
+It allows BrainGPT to support up to 138 electrodes and arbitrary combinations, the largest coverage achieved so far, significantly enhancing generalizability.

-\item \textbf{Autoregressive EEG Pre-trained Model}: We introduce the first autoregressive pre-trained EEG model.
-Compared to traditional MAE techniques, it more naturally and efficiently captures the sequential and temporal dynamics inherent in EEG data.
-The scaling laws for data and model size in the autoregressive framework have been effectively validated.
+\item We propose the first autoregressive pre-trained EEG model, which effectively captures the temporal dynamics inherent in EEG signals.
+We further validate the scaling laws of this pre-training paradigm with respect to data and model size, providing strong evidence for its scalability.

-\item \textbf{Multi-task Transfer Learning Paradigm}: Building upon a learnable task-shared graph network, EEGPT is the first generalist model to exhibit confirmed multi-task compatibility and synergism.
-Significant mutual enhancement across tasks are demonstrated through multi-task transfer learning.
+\item Building upon the task-shared graph network, significant mutual enhancement across tasks are demonstrated, making BrainGPT the first generalist model to exhibit confirmed multi-task compatibility and synergism.

-\item \textbf{Comprehensive Quantitative and Qualitative Experiments}.
-EEGPT demonstrated superior performance across 12 datasets encompassing 5 tasks, surpassing both pretrain-then-finetune and training-from-scratch predominant specialist baselines.
+\item BrainGPT demonstrates superior performance across 12 datasets encompassing 5 tasks, surpassing both pretrain-then-finetune and training-from-scratch predominant specialist baselines as shown in Fig. \ref{fig:radar_compare}.
 The effectiveness of our proposed method is further validated by extensive qualitative analyses. \end{itemize}